aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

 npm install @rainbow-me/rainbowkit wagmi viem@2.x @tanstack/react-query
 ```

-After that, you will need to Import your libraries and Configure your installation.
+After that, you must import your libraries and configure your installation.
 You can read more about this [here](https://www.rainbowkit.com/docs/installation#import).

 ### UI Configuration